 The deadline for submitting an application for the academic year 2023-24 has passed.
 If you would like to submit a late application, please contact us at firstname.lastname@example.org.

-Welcome.
-Below you can find out more details about our PhD program and how to apply.
+Below you can find details about our PhD program and about the application process and requirements.

 The requirements of the Ph.D. program, including the thesis, normally take at least four years of full-time study to complete, and must be completed satisfactorily within seven years of initial registration in the program.